 Children under the age of 2 should not take OTC medications unless instructed by a healthcare provider.

-In severe cases, people should speak to their healthcare providers about additional treatment options.
+People should speak to their healthcare team about additional treatment options in severe cases.

 An individual may need treatment for serious infections or other underlying conditions, or they may require intravenous fluids to stay hydrated.

-- Always wash the hands thoroughly after using the bathroom, handling diapers, and handling food.
+- Always wash the hands thoroughly for 15–30 seconds after using the bathroom, handling diapers, and handling food.

-- When traveling to underdeveloped countries, drink only filtered water, and thoroughly cook local produce and other types of food.
+- When traveling to countries where they may be a higher risk of getting traveler’s diarrhea, drink only filtered water, and thoroughly cook local produce and other types of food.
+A person may wish to avoid:

 Many cases of diarrhea will clear up within a few days.
 Usually, people require no medication.